 Travel & Teach - Saudi Arabia

 Teachers generally come to Saudi Arabia for one of two reasons: either they are attracted by the prospect of lucrative pay and benefits or they are accompanying a partner who is working in the region.
-Although the benefits have declined rather than increased over recent years, Saudi Arabia still has some of the most enviable contracts on offer in the world.
+Saudi Arabia has some of the most enviable contracts on offer in the world.
 Positions are numerous within private schools, petrochemical industries and the army and air force.
 Return airfare, 2 year contracts, paid accommodation and generous holidays are not uncommon.

 British Council http://www.britishcouncil.org/

 British Council in Saudi Arabia: http://www.britishcouncil.org/saudiarabia.htm

 Saudi Arabian Embassy UK: http://saudiarabia.embassyhomepage.com/